phalcon-orphanage/docs/en/acl.md

 ```

 ### Component
-We can implement the [Phalcon\Acl\ComponentAware](api/Phalcon_Acl_ComponentAware) in our custom class with its own logic.
+We can implement the [Phalcon\Acl\ComponentAware][acl-componentaware] in our custom class with its own logic.
 The example below shows a new role object called `ReportsComponent`:

 ```php
 <?php